raLaaaa/goblog-example/README.md

 	return c.Redirect(App.PostEntry)
 }
 ```

 This is the method which gets fired by submitting our form.
 It receives the named fields of our form as parameters and then checks whether they are valid.
-If they are invalid it uses Revels built in flash functionality to display an error and to redirect the user again to the `PostEntry` route to fill in a validated input.
+If they are invalid it uses Revels built in flash functionality to display an error and to redirect the user again to the `PostEntry` route to fill in a valid input.
 In case the input is valid it creates an entry based on the model in `app/models`.
 Additionally it sets the created time to now (thats the field we are formatting in HTML template before).
 Afterwards it saves the created entry with our databaseservice into our bbolt-database and redirects the user to our `PostEntry` route where he can create another entry.

-The last method in our App controller is the following and is related to our login:
+The last method in our App controller is the following and is related to the authentication:

 ```go
 func (c App) checkUser() revel.Result {